netconstructor/geocat-1/docs/eng/developer/source/schemaPlugins/index.rst

   svn co https://geonetwork.svn.sourceforge.net/svnroot/geonetwork/schemaPlugins/trunk schemaPlugins

-This will create a directory called schemaPlugins with the latest GeoNetwork schemaPlugins in it.
-To work with the example shown here, you should create your new schema plugin directory inside this directory.
+This will create a directory called schemaPlugins with some GeoNetwork schema plugins in it.
+To work with the example shown here, you should create your new schema plugin in a subdirectory of this directory.

 Example - ISO19115/19139 Marine Community Profile (MCP)